-What To Look For in an SD-WAN Service Provider
+What To Look For in a Managed SD-WAN Service Provider

-Today’s IT teams are overwhelmed with navigating complex, multi-cloud environments, launching and scaling digital transformation efforts, and dealing with remote and hybrid workforces.
+Today’s IT teams are overwhelmed.
+They have to navigate complex, multi-cloud environments, launch and scale digital transformation efforts, and connect hybrid workforces.
 As a result, IT leaders increasingly turn to software-defined wide area networks or SD-WAN as a solution.
-SD-WAN solutions offer improved productivity, increased application effectiveness, and boosted network security.
+SD-WAN solutions offer improved productivity, route traffic efficiently for increased application effectiveness, connect branch offices, and boost network security.

 That said, there are a lot of options for SD-WAN solutions on the market.
-Some teams are even choosing to build and manage their own solutions in-house.
-However, deploying and managing your own solution could be risky.
+Some teams are even choosing to build and manage their solutions in-house.
+However, deploying and managing your own solution can be risky.

-But there could also be risks in using a partner who might not understand your business as well as you, or have the skills to tailor a solution to your specific needs.
-It’s critical to find an end-to-end solution that will meet all of your needs – not just some.
+At the same time, working with a partner who doesn’t understand your business or have the skills to meet your needs is equally risky.
+That’s why it’s important to find an SD-WAN managed services provider (MSP) that will meet all of your needs – not just some.

-This blog will highlight the six things to look for when choosing an SD-WAN managed services vendor.
+This blog will highlight the six things to look for when choosing a managed SD-WAN service provider.

 Regardless of the service offered, reputation matters.
-You will be looking for a partner who can design, build and run a network solution on your behalf.
-The value of working with an SD-WAN managed services partner instead of creating and managing your own SD-WAN solution is being able to access their expertise.
+You’re searching for a partner who can design, build, and run a network solution on your behalf.
+Working with a managed SD-WAN service provider means you can access their network expertise.

-You should look for a vendor with a breadth of experience in various customer environments.
-Look for an SD-WAN vendor that can provide tailored solutions, always-on support, and a trusting partnership that lasts well beyond the installation.
-Ask about their Net Promoter Scores (NPS) – happy customers are an indication of good design and an effectively managed solution.
-With a reliable vendor at your side, you’ll have more time to innovate and solve problems specific to your business.
+You should look for a provider with a breadth of experience in various customer environments.
+Find an SD-WAN partner who provides tailored solutions, always-on support, and a partnership that lasts beyond installation.
+Ask about their Net Promoter Scores (NPS) – happy customers indicate good design and an effectively managed SD-WAN solution.
+With a reliable partner at your side, you’ll have more time to innovate and solve problems specific to your business.

 Breadth of services

-It’s great to find a vendor that’s specialized in offering SD-WAN solutions.
-However, finding a provider that offers other integrated and additional technology solutions is important, too.
-Do they offer a single SD-WAN solution or are they evaluating what will serve your business needs best?
-Aside from a top-notch SD-WAN product, ask what other network connectivity and technology solutions your vendor offers or manages.
+Finding a vendor that specializes in SD-WAN solutions is great.
+However, finding a managed services provider that offers other integrated and additional technology solutions is important, too.
+Do they offer a single SD-WAN solution or do they offer other solutions to serve your business needs?
+Aside from SD-WAN, ask what other secure connectivity and technology solutions they offer or manage.

 Security must be a top priority for your SD-WAN provider.
-SD-WAN equipment usually has layers of security features built in, but it’s worth checking with your provider to make sure.
+SD-WAN equipment usually has layers of security built in, but check with your provider to make sure.
 The provider should also offer additional solutions not inherent to the SD-WAN service for added protection.
-Examples of additional types of security services could be managed firewalls, SASE, and Zero Trust services.
+Examples include managed firewalls, SASE, and Zero Trust services.

 So, what do these additional security services provide?
-Zero Trust and policy-based, centralized security models provide the highest level of protection for SD-WAN solutions.
-Zero Trust security models continue to gain popularity in the remote work era as IT leadership seeks to control application access for users regardless of location, via policy-based security.
+Zero Trust access controls and policy-based, centralized security models protect SD-WAN solutions.
+Zero Trust security models allow IT teams to control application access for users regardless of location via policy-based security.

-Additionally, SASE becomes even more relevant as more and more of your applications are hosted in the Cloud.
-SASE leverages distributed, Cloud-native firewalls to secure your data and systems against outside threats.
+Additionally, SASE becomes even more relevant as companies host more applications in the Cloud.
+In more basic terms, SASE is an SD-WAN deployment paired with holistic security features, called SSE.
+SASE leverages distributed, cloud-native firewalls to secure your data and systems against outside threats.
 It also enforces access policies and compliance by intercepting all sessions en route.

-Aside from offering extra security services, you should consider how your SD-WAN partner handles the end-to-end change management processes.
+Aside from offering extra security services, consider how your SD-WAN partner handles end-to-end change management processes.
 Adherence to practices such as IT Infrastructure Library or ITIL helps minimize risk and service disruption.